qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how can i delete my emails?
 - there should be a delete all button in trash
 - how do i delete all my emails from my trash
-- why don't you have a trash button that will empty all the trash at tbsp
+- why don't you have a trash button that will empty all the trash at once
 - please add a trash all button
 - need to trash and delete my emails how do i then delete the trash
 - how do i delete all emails in the trash